dokku/dokku/docs/configuration/domains.md

 domains:set-global <domain>              # Set global domain name
 ```

+> Adding a domain before deploying an application will result in port mappings being set.
+This may cause issues for applications that use non-standard ports, as those will not be automatically detected.
+Please refer to the [proxy documentation](/dokku/advanced-usage/proxy-management/) for information as to how to reconfigure the mappings.

 ## Customizing hostnames

 Applications typically have the following structure for their hostname: